 Teacher Profile- Susanna

 Susanna has been a teacher with Hendersons since 2015.
-She takes workshops, does Interview preparation, and one on one tuition.
+She teaches group workshops, one on one tuition and does interview preparation.
 Here are a few questions we asked her:

 What did you do/what did you teach before joining the team at Hendersons?